 Listen to my podcast: Understand Post Production Workflow of DIE! for more on that.

 Owning your own “kit” or gear is almost a must to work in the film business today.
-Hell I own my own gear and I package deals all the time that would cost a ton if you would have to hired a colorist and a separate color grading rig.
+Hell, I own my own gear and I package deals all the time that would cost a ton if you would have to hire a colorist and a separate color grading rig.